Uberspace/lab/source/guide_ghost.rst

 Create a ``ghost`` directory in your home, ``cd`` to it and then run the installer.
 Since the installer expects to be run with root privileges, we need to adjust some settings_:

   * ``--no-stack``: Disables the system stack check during setup.
 Since we're a shared hosting provider, the stack is maintained by us.
-  * ``-no-setup-linux-user``: Skips creating a linux user.
+  * ``--no-setup-linux-user``: Skips creating a linux user.
 You can't do that without root privileges.
   * ``--no-setup-systemd``: Skips creation of a systemd unit file.
 We'll use supervisord_ later instead.
   * ``--no-setup-nginx``: Skips webserver configuration.
 We'll use a htaccess_ file for apache_ later instead.
   * ``--no-setup-mysql``: Skips setup of MySQL_.
 You can't do that without root privileges.